don-san-sec/clickfix-patterns/README.md

 ## Documentation

-Download **[PATTERNS.md](../../releases/latest)** from the latest release for complete pattern documentation with descriptions and regex patterns.
+View the **[Pattern Documentation](https://dsepashvili.github.io/clickfix/)** on GitHub Pages for complete pattern details with descriptions, regex patterns, and severity levels.
 Auto-updated on every commit.

 ## Structure